LRedpathZA/IT-Project/README.md

 # The Ripple Effect presents SplashScreen

-A web and mobile platform designed to help residential pool owners in South Africa maintain their pools efficiently while reducing water waste, lowering costs, and connecting them with trusted local service providers.
+A mobile platform designed to help residential pool owners in South Africa maintain their pools efficiently while reducing water waste, lowering costs, and connecting them with trusted local service providers.

 ---